pwbriggs/music-assistant.github.io/docs/music-providers/radio-browser.md

 Music Assistant has support for [RadioBrowser](https://www.radio-browser.info/) which allows easy addition of online radio stations to Music Assistant.

-## Notes

-You don't need a login to use this service.

-## Configuration

-- In the configuration, you only need to click the save button.

-## Supported features
+## Features

 - You can use the search function.
 - You can add radio streams to your library.
 - Browse by country, by tag or by popularity

+## Configuration

+- In the configuration, you only need to click the save button.

 ## Usage

 The Radio provider doesn't add stations to the 'radiostation' tab by default.